In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 I don't think I have it anywhere near here, but I'm summarizing it pretty closely.

-Ron Fournier said, yep, we're gonna have to put news in there, and we're and we're gonna we're gonna have to, I mean, put opinion in the news because what amazed me when I read this is that they didn't think they had been doing this for all of these years.
+Ron Fournier said, yep, we're going to have to put news in there, and we're going to have to, I mean, put opinion in the news because what amazed me when I read this is that they didn't think they had been doing this for all of these years.

 But now the cat's out of the bag.